-Respecting and upholding Tribal sovereignty must come first and foremost in any public health work in Indian Country.
-As sovereign governments, Tribal Nations have inherent authority and responsibility to meet their citizens' healthcare and public health needs.
-Other federal agencies like CDC, SAMHSA, the Administration for Children and Families, and HRSA must recognize this.
-Time and again, federal health agencies outside of the IHS have neglected Indian Country.
-All too often, we see funding and partnerships structures from grant notices that focused around states and local governments, but not Tribes.
-HHS must entirely rethink these structures to appropriately build in Tribal Nations as it works to improve public health of the whole country.
+As sovereign governments, Tribal Nations have inherent authority and responsibility to meet their citizens' health care and public health needs.
+Other federal agencies like CDC, the Substance Abuse and Mental Health Services Administration (SAMHSA), the Administration for Children and Families, and HRSA must recognize this.
+Too often, we see funding and partnership structures from grant notices that focus on states and local governments but exclude Tribes.
+For jurisdictional comparison: